 Step 2: Access the Account Settings

 Next, click on your profile image — or the gear icon, if you don’t have a profile image — between the search bar and the Tweet button in the upper-right corner.
-Select Settings near the center of the resulting list.
+Select Settings and privacy near the center of the resulting list.
 The Account tab should open by default, but you can click on the Account option in the menu to the left if it doesn’t.

 The steps to accessing Account Settings is the same in the app, but your profile image will be on the opposite side of the screen.

 Type your desired username in the text field next to Username (or in the Username tab in the app) – it just needs to be 15 characters or less.
 A message will appear prompting you to choose another username if your first choice is unavailable.